Please update your browser.

 And this is one of those times.

-Gill was named to the post under JPMorgan Chase’s Office of Disability Inclusion in January 2022.
-For just over two years prior, he led BeST (the Business Solutions Team), a program to increase opportunities for people with intellectual and developmental disabilities (IDD).
+Gill was named global head of JPMorgan Chase’s Office of Disability Inclusion in October 2022.
+Previously, he served as the firm’s first global head of Neurodiversity and led BeST (the Business Solutions Team), a program to increase opportunities for people with intellectual and developmental disabilities (IDD).

 A 19-year veteran of the firm, Gill is operations focused.
 While working as National Operations Manager for Commercial Banking Wholesale Lending Services, Gill was tapped in 2018 to help a team explore a question from a client: Could colleagues with IDD do value-added work aligned with the firm’s culture and how it does business?